 Recovering the Lost World,

-A Saturnian Cosmology --Jno Cook
+A Saturnian Cosmology -- Jno Cook

-Part 13: The Sibylline Star Wars.
+Chapter 27: Sibylline Star Wars.

-$Revision: 23.2 $
+$Revision: 42.43 $ (sib.php)

 The Sibylline Star Wars

-Franz Xavier Kugler, an early 20th century translater of Babylonian cuniform astronomical tablets, in a book titled "The Sibylline Battle of the Stars and Phaethon Seen as Natural History" (1927), analyzed the ending of the fifth volume of the Sibylline Oracle Books, originally completed (it is today estimated) in about AD 115 in Egypt.
-He suggests that the text deals in specifics, of an event yet to come, for which details were garnered from older records, although in his opinion the details date from 1500 BC.
-In my opinion the details describe the nova event of Venus in 685 BC.
+Franz Xavier Kugler, an early 20th century translator of Babylonian cuneiform astronomical tablets, in a book titled The Sibylline Battle of the Stars and Phaethon Seen as Natural History (1927), analyzed the ending of the fifth volume of the Sibylline Oracle Books, originally completed (it is today estimated) in about AD 115 in Egypt.
+He suggests that the text deals in specifics, of a yet-to-come event, for which details were garnered from older records, although in his opinion the details date from 1500 BC.
+In my opinion the details date from 685 BC.

 The Sibylline Oracle books were written in Greek in lower Egypt between 100 BC and AD 200.
 They are mostly Jewish in sentiment and philosophy, as they are in politics.
-Using an established style for prophesies, as in the Delphic oracles and in the writings of the prophets of Israel, "Babylon" is substituted for Imperial Rome, while "Rome" might be a substitute for the real name of an Emperor.
+Using an established style for prophecies, as in the Delphic oracles and in the writings of the prophets of Israel, "Babylon" is substituted for Imperial Rome, while "Rome" might be a substitute for the real name of an Emperor.
 This makes interpretation difficult at times.
-The Books were still in circulation in 16th century as manuscripts.
+The Books were still in circulation in the 16th century as manuscripts.
 German and English translations (from the original Greek) appeared late in the 19th century.

-Livio Stecchini, in "Cuniform Atronomical Records and Celestial Instabilities" in "The Velikovsky Affair" (1966), reiterates Kugler's idea that the Sibylline prophesies were based on extant data from antiquity.
-He also notes that the scientific philosophies which had developed by this time (100 BC to AD 100), required specifics in prophesies.
-There are additional comments by Malcomb Lowery in the article "Father Kugler's Falling Star" in Kronos (1977), and by Bob Kobres in "The Path of a Comet and Phaethon's Ride" in "The World & I" Volume 10, No. 2 (1995).
-Stecchini writes, about Kugler..
+Livio Stecchini, in "Cuneiform Astronomical Records and Celestial Instabilities" in The Velikovsky Affair (1966), reiterates Kugler's idea that the Sibylline prophecies were based on extant data from antiquity.
+He also notes that the scientific philosophies which had developed by this time (100 BC to AD 100), required specifics in prophecies.
+There are additional comments by Malcolm Lowery in the article "Father Kugler's Falling Star" in Kronos (1977), and by Bob Kobres in "The Path of a Comet and Phaethon's Ride" in The World & I Volume 10, No. 2 (1995).
+Stecchini writes, about Kugler:

 "Kugler wanted to indicate that the writers of the oracle were so preoccupied with solid astronomical facts that they described the successive phases of the episode of Phaethon according to what they knew about the position of the heavenly bodies in the several months of the year.
 It is his contention that the writers of this oracle, far from being maniacs breathing gibberish, were trying to make their prediction (based on a past historical occurrence) credible by framing it in an accurate astronomical timetable."

-Stecchini continues to advance his own viewpoint..
+Stecchini then continues to promote his own viewpoint:

 "This group of philosophers was fathering modern uniformitarianism, because they were fitting the historical tradition of 'catastrophes' into a cyclical pattern of phenomena recurring at fixed intervals of time, past and future, according to an absolutely unchangeable and predictable order of the heavenly cosmos."